rmarabini/player_info_from_fide_database/README.md

 ```
 python3 fide_download.py
 ```
-or alternativelly just double click it.
 Depending on your computer and conectivity this step may take one or two minutes.
 Remember that FIDE updates this databases monthly.

 The player information includes fields such as fide_id, name, country, sex, title, rating, and others.
 No command-line options are required for this script, as it automatically downloads and processes the FIDE data.